Go the Fuck to Sleep: Themes

 According to Mansbach, the frustrations he wrote about "are not permissible to talk about.
 We're not completely honest because we don't want to be bad parents."
-Macy Halford said this frustration elicited a response peculiar to modern parents:
+Macy Halford, writing for The New Yorker, said this frustration elicited a response peculiar to modern parents:

 According to Mark Rotella, an editor at Publishers Weekly (and father of two), this is one of the books "that are less earnest about raising your child.
 They help parents step back and laugh at themselves a bit ...
 It's more like a parenting book for when the parent is inconsolable in the middle of night and frustrated."
 The publisher for the UK and the Commonwealth, Canongate, likewise pointed to the book as a parents' book: "This book perfectly captures the familiar and unspoken tribulations of putting your child down for the night.
 In the process, it opens up a conversation about parenting, charming and enraging as it can be, and chimes a note of solidarity with tired parents everywhere."

 Reception

 Positive initial response to the Facebook posts was matched by positive criticism from reviewers.
-Macy Halford, writing for The New Yorker, said "the book is super funny, and the art, by Ricardo Cortés, is perversely sweet, so sweet and genuine that it made me cringe".
+The New Yorker's Halford commented, "The book is super funny, and the art, by Ricardo Cortés, is perversely sweet, so sweet and genuine that it made me cringe".
 Some of the reviewers chimed in from experience, as did Sarah Western Balzer, writing for Here Is the City: "It goes on a bit too long, and by the end, he's kind of in a rage.
 But then, putting a two- or three-year-old to bed can be totally fucking enraging at times."

-In an award-winning essay, the scholar Robin Bernstein analyzed the book and its sequel, Seriously, Just Go to Sleep, to argue that children's literature is a site of complex power negotiations between parents and children.

 The senior vice president and director of Macmillan Children's Publishing announced that she felt the book was a parody of Macmillan's book It's Time to Sleep, My Love by author Eric Metaxas and illustrator Nancy Tillman, saying "Except for the profanity laced throughout, the book has the same kind of lilting lullaby as Eric's, and the art style is the same as Nancy's."
 Metaxas complained that the book damages the innocence of children's lullabies.
 Mansbach responded that he was not familiar with the Macmillan book and that his work satirized children's bedtime books in general rather than any particular book.

 Go the Fuck to Sleep is 69th on the American Library Association's list of most commonly challenged books in the United States between 2010 and 2019, a list compiled in 2020.